zowe/docs-site/docs/user-guide/cli-using-usingcli.md

 <br/>

 >Using Zowe CLI on [z/OS Unix Systems Services](https://www.ibm.com/docs/en/zos/2.4.0?topic=descriptions-zos-unix-system-services) is not supported at this time.
-If you would like to use USS in the future, show your interest by voting for the enhancement in the [Zowe CLI GitHub repository](https://github.com/zowe/zowe-cli/issues/1680).
-If enough votes are cast, the enhancement is added to the Zowe CLI dev team backlog.
+If you would like to use it on USS in the future, show your interest by voting for the enhancement in the [Zowe CLI GitHub repository](https://github.com/zowe/zowe-cli/issues/1680).